 An acceptance mindset allows us to make love with our words, which is guaranteed to create more intimacy and closeness.
 Speaking our truth, even when it’s hard, shows our partner that we are willing to be uncomfortable and do what it takes to create a healthy relationship.
 When we tell our partner what is needed to strengthen our bond and deepen our connection, love grows.
 Our love nudges us to have difficult conversations that will strengthen our relationship and deepen our understanding of one another.
 Don't ignore the nudge!

 How to Discuss What Matters: Steps for Handling Difficult Conversations

 Difficult conversations can be handled successfully by following the steps below.
 Having a formula to practice new ways of interacting supports change.
 By building a bridge between our differences, we increase empathy and experience tremendous growth.

-STEP 1: If you’re upset, shift your feelings to ensure you have a loving stance by thinking of three things you love about your partner.
+STEP 1: If you’re upset, calm before speaking.
+Shift your feelings to ensure you have a loving stance by thinking of three things you love about your partner.

 STEP 2: Ask yourself, “What is my intention in having this conversation?”

 (Is it to feel heard, to create closeness, or to resolve an issue?)
 Get clear.